-This statement may be true or false according to what time and date it is, so it does not have a definite truth value.
+This statement may be true or false according to what time and date it is (that is, about what "now" means) so it does not have a definite truth value.

 "This statement is false."

 Such statement cannot have a truth value: if it were true, then it would be false, and if it were false, then it would be true.